pamapa/callblocker/README.md

 ## <a name="onlineCheck"></a> Online check option
+This option selects the online check site to verify the number from the incoming call.
+If the number is listed as spam, the callblocker will block it.

 Name                  | Site                           | Description
 ----                  | ----                           | -----------
 ""                    | No online check is done        |